TOKAS Project Vol.2 “FALSE SPACES

-At Tokyo Arts and Space Hongo where called TOKAS Hongo, one of representative art centers in Tokyo, is holding an exhibition “FALSE SPACES”.
-“FALSE SPACES” was planned under TOKAS Project Vol. 2.
-According to the person concerned, TOKAS Project began in 2018 as a program aiming to shine a contemplative light on the arts, society, and various other themes from a multicultural perspective while collaborating with international artists, curators, arts centers, and cultural organizations.
+At Tokyo Metropolitan Art Space Hongo TOKAS Hongo, one of the leading art centers in Tokyo, is holding an exhibition.
+“FALSE SPACES” “FALSE SPACES” was organized by TOKAS Project Vol.2.
+According to the officials, TOKAS Project, which started in 2018, is a program that aims to speculatively shed light on art, society, and other themes from a multicultural perspective, while collaborating with international artists, curators, art centers, and cultural organizations.

-At “FALSE SPACES” TOKAS collaborated with Hong Kong based- independent curator IP Yuk-Yiu and the Hong Kong Arts Centre (HKAC).
-The exhibition mainly focuses on media art from both Japanese and Hong Kong based artists.
-By co-curation of the curator IP Yuk-Yiu and the curatorial team of HKAC, the exhibition features three Japanese artists, ITO Ryusuke, TSUDA Michiko, NAGATA Kosuke, three artists from Hong Kong NG Tsz-Kwan, Stella SO and WARE.
+In TOKAS “FALSE SPACES”, we collaborated with Hong IP Yuk-Yiu, an independent curator based in Hong Kong, and the Hong Kong Arts Centre (HKAC) to co-organize this exhibition.
+The exhibition focuses primarily on media art from Japan and Hong Kong. based artists and co-curated by curator IP Yuk-Yiu and his curatorial team.
+The exhibition will feature three Japanese artists ITO Ryusuke, TSUDA Michiko, NAGATA Kosuke, and three artists from Hong Kong, NG Tsz-Kwan, Stella SO and WARE.

-Due to the reason that appreciation of media art in contemporary art scene from both Japan and Hong Kong is available through “FALSE SPACES”, it could be regarded as one of the most interesting exhibitions that you can see in Japanese contemporary art scene in this autumn.
-In addition, as the exhibition is well organized in terms of its curation, the exhibition is not only focusing on media art but also a theme about “space”.
+The appreciation of media art in the contemporary art scene in Japan and Hong Kong has been made possible through “FALSE SPACES”, which can be considered as one work of art.
+It is one of the most rewarding exhibitions in the Japanese contemporary art scene this fall.
+It is also well curated, so the exhibition is not only about media art, but also about “space”.

 FALSE SPACES- TOKAS Projct Vol.2

-Jeongeun Jo is from Korea now living in Japan.
-She is one of the member of TRiCERA who graduated from Graduate School of Fine Arts at Tokyo University of the Arts (TUA/ Geidai).
-She is also working as an artist herself.
+Born in Korea, lives in Japan.
+She is one of the members of TRiCERA who graduated from the Graduate School of Fine Arts, Tokyo University of the Arts.
+She is also an artist herself.